Accommodus/NearestTransit/README.md

 - Efficient nearest-neighbor lookup using a KDTree data structure.
 - Web-based UI that allows interactive queries and visual feedback via map rendering.

+## Environment

+- see branch `no-merge/devcontainer` for instructions on using the vscode devcontainer

 ## Building

 - do `nim data` to download data files
+- do `nim test` to run the test programs

 ## *Note on Repository History*